 - The Consulate

 Official copies of translations are not required for application review purposes.
-Applicants can submit copies of the certified translation, as long as the translation meets the requirements listed above.
-If admitted and choose to enroll, students will then be required to submit official translations sent directly from the translator/agency.
-Please see the Submitting Final Documents page for more information.
+Applicants can submit copies of the certified translation if the translation meets the requirements listed above.
+If admitted and choose to enroll, students will be required to submit official translations sent directly from the translator/agency.
+Visit Submitting Final Documents for more information.

 Visa and I-20 Questions